Chudbrochil/Personal-Repo/README.md

 Hello, my name is Anthony Galczak.
 I am a Computer Science and Mathematics student at the University of New Mexico.
 I have worked as an intern at Sandia National Labs since September 2015.
 I was previously an IT consultant for Mintz Infotech as well as technical support at T-Mobile and Charter Communications.

-Spring 2018 UNM Schedule:
+Fall 2018 UNM Schedule:

-MATH 311 - Vector Analysis
+MATH 401 - Advanced Calculus I

-CS 341 - Computer Architecture & Organization (C & Assembly)
+MATH 464 - Applied Matrix Theory

-CS 357 - Declarative Programming (Haskell)
+CS/MATH 375 - Intro to Numerical Computing

-CS 362 - Data Structures & Algorithms II
+CS 481 - Computer Operating Systems

-CS 527 - Intro to AI Machines (Python)
+CS 529 - Machine Learning

 ## CNM ##